Here are some examples of how you can use Signed Distance Field (SDF) patches to create shapes and textures in Spark AR Studio.

 The Smooth Step patch interpolates the output value between the Edge Min and Edge Max input values.
 We set small values around zero, to create a small edge.

-This is how the graph looks:
+This is what the graph looks like:

 One problem with this approach is that the interpolation across the edge becomes apparent when you zoom in on the material: